nielsvth/PIconnect/README.rst

     "**PIconnect.calc.calc_interpolated**
    (starttime, endtime, interval, expression=r"")", "*Method*", "Returns dataframe that contains the result of evaluating the passed expression over the passed time range at a defined interval.
 Expression argument need to be entered as raw strings: r'expression'."
    "**calc.calc_summary**
-   (starttime, endtime, interval, summary_types, expression, calculation_basis, time_type, AFfilter_evaluation, filter_interval)", "*method*", "Returns dataframe of summary measures of calculations specified in expression, for the specified duration and interval.
+   (starttime, endtime, interval, summary_types, expression, calculation_basis=CalculationBasis.TimeWeighted, time_type=TimestampCalculation.Auto, AFfilter_evaluation=ExpressionSampleType.ExpressionRecordedValues, filter_interval)", "*method*", "Returns dataframe of summary measures of calculations specified in expression, for the specified duration and interval.
 Expression argument need to be entered as raw strings: r'expression'."

 15. PIConstants